peteromallet/reigh/structure.md

 • **`CreateProjectModal.tsx`**: A dialog component that allows users to enter a name for a new project.
 It uses the `addNewProject` function from `ProjectContext` to create the project, which is then automatically selected.
 • **`ProjectSettingsModal.tsx`**: A dialog component that allows users to update the name and aspect ratio of an existing project.
 Uses `ProjectContext.updateProject`.
 • **`FileInput.tsx`**: Reusable component for file input (image/video) with drag-and-drop and preview.
+• **`MediaLightbox.tsx`**: A reusable lightbox component for displaying images and videos.
+It supports keyboard and button navigation.
 • **`ShotImageManager.tsx`**: Reusable component for displaying and managing a list of images within a shot.
 Handles drag-and-drop reordering and deletion of images via callbacks.
 Used by `ShotEditor` and `ShotsPage.tsx`.
 • **`HoverScrubVideo.tsx`**: Self-contained wrapper around the `useVideoScrubbing` hook that provides hover-to-play, variable-speed scrubbing, progress-bar seeking, and playback-rate overlay.
-Now reused by `VideoOutputItem` and `VideoLightbox` to avoid duplicate logic.
+Now reused by `VideoOutputItem` and `MediaLightbox` to avoid duplicate logic.
 • **`TasksPane/`**:
     – `TasksPane.tsx`: Slide-out panel from the right, activated on hover or can be locked open.
 Displays a list of tasks.
 Communicates lock state to parent layout for content adjustment.
     – `TaskList.tsx`: Component within `TasksPane` that lists tasks, allows filtering by status, and refreshing the list.
 Uses `TaskItem`.
 Receives real-time status updates via the WebSocket connection managed by `useWebSocket.ts`.